Project Cars and a Bespoke Hand Built Car

-Inspired by the famed Maserati 450S, our hand-built car is aluminum bodied.
-We designed and built it starting with a scaled clay model, followed by building a wooden buck.
-The metal work involved an English wheel, traditional panel beating methodology and aluminum gas welding.
-All design, fabricating, engineering, engine work, upholstery, paint and bodywork was performed in-house at Exoticars USA.
-We are skilled and equipped to tackle any custom job you have in mind.
-Contact us if you have a creative project!
+Inspired by the famed Maserati 450S, our unique hand-built bespoke car is made of welded and hammered aluminum.
+Wil de Groot designed and created the roadster starting by forming a scaled clay model, followed by building a wooden buck.
+The metal work utilized an English wheel, traditional panel hammering and beating methodology and aluminum gas welding.
+This blog details the design, fabricating, engineering, engine work, upholstery, paint and bodywork which was performed in-house at Exoticars USA.
+We are skilled and equipped to tackle any creative custom job you have in mind.

 Click here to read an article about the car in ‘The Shop’ trade magazine (photos and article by John F. Katz)